-Not sure if you’re if you’re registered with your school’s alumni association? it’s very simple to call them up and give them your current information (including any name changes).
+Not sure if you’re if you’re registered with your school’s alumni association?
+Reach out to your former school via their website and ask!

 Look to parent groups for leads and support

-If you have children, don’t forget that one group you’ve probably become very close with: parent groups.
+If you have children, parent groups are almost certainly ones you’ve become very close with.
 You may have met them through your child’s playgroup or class, or perhaps you joined a parenting support group online.
-There are some real benefits to tapping into this network:
+Either way, there are some real benefits to tapping into this network:

 - Other parents can empathize.
 If you took time out of the workforce to focus on your family, other parents understand your situation and will often be eager to help you and put you in touch with people they know.

 - Broaden your horizons.
 While other groups in your social circle may be more homogenous, chances are that you know parents in a wider variety of fields and without as much overlap.
-You may find work leads where you least expected.
+You may find work leads and other networking tips where you least expected.

 - Grow your support network.
-Sometimes you’re just seeking moral support and advice during your job search.
+Sometimes you’re just seeking moral support and advice during your job search, and parent groups are a great source for that as well.
 Since you’ve probably all served as a support system to each other at different times, you already have that level of trust and understanding there.
 And if you’re currently working, you might also get helpful support and suggestions through a working-parents group in the office.

 Connect with like-minded people in field-specific groups

-If you’re looking to make connections with people in your particular field, consider joining a professional association.
+If you’re looking to make connections with people in your particular field, a great networking tip is to consider joining a professional association.
 Although you will have to pay a membership fee, you will probably find the investment worth your while.
+Here's why:

 - Professional associations may have national, state, or regional chapters.
-Associations sponsor networking and educational events throughout the year (and yes, many have moved virtual this year).
-Associations often have career resources and job postings that are available only to members.
+Associations sponsor networking and educational events throughout the year that you can attend (and yes, many have moved to hosting these events virtually).
+They also often have career resources and job postings that are available only to members.